nuodb/nuodb-helm-charts/stable/database/README.md

 #### admin.configFiles.*

-The purpose of this section is to detail how to provide alternate configuration files for NuoDB.
+The purpose of this section is to detail how to provide alternative configuration files for NuoDB.
 NuoDB has several configuration files that may be modified to suit.

 There are two sets of configuration files documented: